Nicotine Addiction

 2. Interventions should be positive and nonjudgmental.

 3. Weight gain may be controlled by recommending adequate physical activity and a healthy diet.
-Exercise can also help to control cravings.
-Use of medication recommended for nicotine addiction in patients who have quit smoking delays but does not prevent weight gain.
+Exercise can also help control cravings.
+The use of medications recommended for nicotine addiction in patients who have quit smoking delays but does not prevent weight gain.
+New methods of weight control could be considered: see Obesity.

-4. Treatment modalities are selected on the basis of the patient’s readiness to cease smoking, individual characteristics and preferences of the patient, amount of time dedicated to the patient, level of nicotine dependence, qualifications of the doctor or nurse, and the cost of the interventions.
+4. Treatment modalities are selected on the basis of the patient’s readiness to cease smoking, individual characteristics and preferences of the patient, amount of time dedicated to the patient, level of nicotine dependence, qualifications of the clinician, and cost of the interventions.

 5 A’s Tobacco Cessation Strategy

-3. Assess the patient’s motivation to quit by noting on a scale from 1 to 10:
+3. Assess the patient’s motivation to quit.
+This could be done in several ways, for instance, by following the factors below over time on a scale from 1 to 10:

-1) How important it is for him or her to quit at this time.
+1) How important it is for the patient to quit at this time.

 2) How confident they are that it would be possible to quit at this time.